AustenLage/Seats/README.md

 #About Seats

 <p>School project created for Mrs Potter's class.
-This program is meant to replace the current seating chart program in SkyWard.
+This program is meant to be used in place of the current seating chart script in SkyWard(r).
 Adding names to a list, or generating a seating chart of numbers and referencing your current roster.
 You can print the seating chart, or save the file to work with/modify later.
 You can also include and exclude seats for odd desk  arrangements, and also make a list of problem students/students who should NOT be next to one another.</p>

 #Features